kcw2034/trading-mcp/README.md

 - **Finviz**: Be respectful with web scraping (built-in delays)
 - **Reddit API**: 60 requests per minute
 - **OpenAI API**: Varies by plan (track usage in OpenAI dashboard)

-### Best Practices
-- Use appropriate limits to avoid hitting rate limits
-- Cache results when possible for frequently requested data
-- Monitor API usage and costs, especially for OpenAI

-## 🐛 Troubleshooting

-### Common Issues

-#### "Reddit API credentials not configured"
-- Ensure all Reddit environment variables are set in `.env`
-- Verify your Reddit app credentials are correct
-- Check that your Reddit app type is set to "script"

-#### "OpenAI API key not configured"
-- Verify `OPENAI_API_KEY` is set in `.env`
-- Ensure your OpenAI account has API access and credits

-#### "Failed to screen stocks"
-- Finviz may be temporarily blocking requests
-- Try different patterns or reduce request frequency
-- Check your internet connection

-#### TypeScript compilation errors
-- Run `npm run clean && npm run build`
-- Ensure all dependencies are installed: `npm install`
-- Check Node.js version: `node --version` (requires 18.0.0+)

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/new-feature`
-3. Commit changes: `git commit -am 'Add new feature'`
-4. Push to branch: `git push origin feature/new-feature`
-5. Submit a pull request

 ## 📄 License